drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	we notice that for a number of points less than $10^3$ the rate of change of runtime algorithm is constant after which a threshold is passed for which the runtime begins to increase by a large amount.
 One key bottleneck in our implementation is the updating of point locations which is currently done the most naive way possible.
-We check for each triangle each point which is exetremely ineficient and is reflected in this graph.
-A better analyis would involve improving this procedure with a purpose built data structure for accesing point locations and then noting the overall memory locations of relavant information for this routine.
+We check for each triangle each point which is extremely inefficient and is reflected in this graph.
+A better analysis would involve improving this procedure with a purpose built data structure for accessing point locations and then noting the overall memory locations of relevant information for this routine.

 	#figure(